lukekivi/Distributed-Image-Processing/DesignSpecifications.md

 &nbsp;
 ## ImageProcessingClient

-The **ImageProcessingClient** runs with a config file that contains information about the shared memory space and the machine hosting the **ImageProcessingServer**.
-It also takes a directory of images as an argument.
+The **ImageProcessingClient** runs with a machine.txt file as the only argument accepted.
+Machine.txt contains the addresses of each node, the client, and the server.
+It also lists what policy to use as well as the directory path leading to the images that need to be processed.
+The client creates an instance of the ReadIn class and calls its functions to grab those important values from the machine.txt file.
 The client then makes a request to the **ImageProcessingServer**.
 This request contains a path to a directory with two sub-directories, input_dir and output_dir.
 Eventually a **JobReceipt** confirming the work has been completed as expected is returned to the client.

 The key jobs are:
+- Use **ReadIn class** to grab addresses and important info
 - Build a **JobRequest**
 - Send **JobRequest**s to **ImageProcessingServer**
 - Receive **JobReceipt** from **ImageProcessingServer**

+&nbsp;
+## ReadIn
+This class defines functions for each piece of information being provided in the machine.txt file.
+These functions utilize the scanner class to read in those values and conduct checks on the first word of the line, making sure they align with the information being provided.
+There is a proper order to these files to ensure the scanner can perform correctly.
+This is used by the client and server to grab addresses and values specified by the user.

 &nbsp;
 ## ImageProcessingServer